saketh323323/Encryptix_3/README.md

 # Encryptix_3

-A basic calculator using CSS, HTML, and JavaScript, with an interactive interface with buttons for addition, subtraction, multiplication, and division operations.
+A basic calculator using CSS, HTML, and JavaScript, with an interactive interface to perform addition, subtraction, multiplication, and division operations.